will-hart/will-hart.github.io/content/post/2012-01-14_software_pwm_on_an_arduino/index.md

 +++
-title = "Live Electric Vehicle Telemetry Software" description = "A quick tutorial on using software PWM on an Arduino"
+title = "Using software PWM on Arduino" description = "A quick tutorial on using software PWM on an Arduino"

 aliases = ["/software_pwm_on_an_arduino", "/post/software_pwm_on_an_arduino"]

 [taxonomies]
-tag = ["project", "electronics"]
+tag = ["tutorials", "electronics"]
 +++

 The Arduino Uno has six PWM ports, but not every micro-controller has this many.